testfairy/docs/docs/03_Android/09_Working_with_On_Premise_installations.md

 }
 ```

-Notice we added a call to *setServerEndpoint*, telling the SDK where to find the REST API endpoint.
+Please note that we added a call to *setServerEndpoint*, telling the SDK where to find the REST API endpoint.